 As the placement is a formal element in the student's training, a Supervisor's Report will be required.
 This must be returned to Syd Harper as soon as possible after the end of the placement.
-It is necessary to have a signed copy of the report for the files but it would be helpful to have an electronic copy as well.
+It is necessary to have a signed copy of the report for the files, but it would be helpful to have an electronic copy as well.
+It is the student's responsibility to ensure that the report has been submitted.